ansible-collections/community.vmware/docs/community.vmware.vmware_guest_disk_module.rst

                 <td>
                         <div>Disk Unit Number.</div>
                         <div>Valid value range from 0 to 15, except 7 for SCSI Controller.</div>
-                        <div>Valid value range from 0 to 64, except 7 for Paravirtual SCSI Controller on Virtual Hardware version 14 or higher</div>
+                        <div>Valid value range from 0 to 64, except 7 for Paravirtual SCSI Controller on Virtual Hardware version 14 or higher.</div>
                         <div>Valid value range from 0 to 29 for SATA controller.</div>
                         <div>Valid value range from 0 to 14 for NVME controller.</div>
+                        <div>Valid value range from 0 to 1 for IDE controller.</div>
                 </td>
             </tr>